ClintJensen/CovNet_Human_Drawings/README.md

 ## Description
 Repo containing images of human drawings from children and adults

 In a collection of studies we use the VGG-19 ConvNet architecture with weights trained on ImageNet to extract features from intermediate layers.
 Such features are used to build and train neural-nets.
-Predictions from this data include: linear prediction of age, binary classification of gender (male vs female), and participants physical dexterity based on dimensionality reduction.
+Predictions from this data include: linear prediction of age, binary classification of gender (male vs female), participants physical dexterity, and historically assessed IQ based on dimensionality reduction.

 ## Requirements